sedmonds/n8brhoodMap/README.md

 # React Project: Points of Interest on Local Map

+This app displays a map with points of interest displayed as both markers and on a list; utilizing data local to the Big Island.
+The home of amazing poke and the super great bits.coop/#about!!

+The list is filterable and the markers display data about a specific location; powered by the super Foursquare and Google Maps APIs.
+---
 ## Tasks:
 - [x] creates react app
 - [x] gets map on screen (feel good exercise: something works!)